chrissearle/gatsby-source-flickr/README.md

 ## Configuration Options

-The configuration options for this plugin mirror the [Flickr photo search API call options](https://www.flickr.com/services/api/flickr.photos.search.html).
+The configuration options for this plugin mirror the flickr method called.
+The default is flickr.photos.search - [Flickr photo search API call options](https://www.flickr.com/services/api/flickr.photos.search.html).
 The only **required** option is the `api_key`.

 The plugin will add defaults for certain other fields: